Roger Federer 2022: Net Worth, Salary, and Endorsements

 He regained the Roger Federer logo from Nike in March 2020.
 He has also previously partnered with NetJets, Emmi AG, and Maurice Lacroix.
 His off the court earnings from marketers are much higher than many other athletes.

-According to Forbes, Federer has amassed a whopping $130 million in prize money over his long and illustrious career, which has seen him win 102 titles and he’s still going strong.
+According to Forbes, Federer has amassed a whopping $130 million in prize money over his long and illustrious career, which has seen him win 102 titles and he's still going strong.
 The Swiss maestro has also accumulated more than $50 million in charity for his foundation.
-His charity takes care of one million children in Africa.
+His charity has provided for one million children in Africa.

 His charity foundations include Elton John AIDS Foundation, Humpty Dumpty Foundation, Make-A-Wish Foundation, Mines Advisory Group, Roger Federer Foundation, and Small Steps Project.

 Article continues below this ad

 |Height||6 ft 1 in|

 |Endorsement||Uniqlo, Rolex, Wilson, Credit Suisse, Lindt, Sunrise, Mercedes-Benz, Sporting goods and Barilla, Rimowa, Moet and Chandon.|